nrfconnect/sdk-nrf/doc/nrf/libraries/bootloader/bl_storage.rst

 * The lifecycle state of the device, used to deny certain operations when in wrong lifecycle state.
 * A 32-byte user-defined implementation ID, used to identify the immutable bootloader.
 * Image slot addresses.
-* A monotonic counter, used to enforce anti-rollback protection.
 * Hashes of public keys.
 * Invalidation tokens, used to revoke public keys.
 * Additional public key metadata.